ap0llo/mddocs/docs/configuration/commandlinehelp/README.md

 </table>
 <br>

-The *Assembly Path* setting sets the path to the assembly to load in order to generate documentation.
+The *Assembly Path* setting specifies the path of the assembly to load in order to generate documentation.

-**ℹ️ Note:** When using [MdDocs MSBuild integration](../../msbuild-integration.md), setting the assembly path has **no effect** because the MSBuild targets use the target path of the current project.
+**ℹ Note:** When using [MdDocs MSBuild Integration](../../msbuild-integration.md), setting the assembly path has **no effect** because the MSBuild targets use the target path of the current project.

 ## Output Path